 However, this growth came with side effects.
 There are notable data security and privacy concerns around Zoom.
 As a consequence, the app's security flaws have seen countries and private and public institutions ditching Zoom.
 German, Taiwan, the U.S. Congress, space exploration firm SpaceX, Google, and Singaporean teachers have all walked away from Zoom due to security reasons.

 Will Zoom recover from this and come back stronger?
-It’s a story for another day.
-Organizations, companies, individuals, and countries need to find a Zoom alternative, and in general need to choose secure platforms.
+It's a story for another day.
+Organizations, companies, individuals, and countries need to find a Zoom alternative, and in general need to choose secure platforms hosted on cheap dedicated servers.
 The data security-centric MeetFox has the potential to be a market leader in the teleconferencing segment.

 Here are some reasons why MeetFox secures user communication.